mitramansouri/mitramansouri/README.md

 ### Hi there, this is Mitra👋
-If you want to know more about me, you check out my resume repository.[here](https://github.com/mitramansouri/resume).
+If you want to know more about me, you check out my [resume repository](https://github.com/mitramansouri/resume).